Open House: What should be done to check the rising crime graph and make residents feel safe & secure?

 Despite the rising pollution levels, the Municipal Corporation and other bodies have failed to take steps such as introducing mechanical sweeping, anti-smog guns and sprinklers to check the deteriorating air quality index.
 Should the authorities concerned be held responsible or what else should be done to check major health hazards being faced by residents of the city?

-Suggestions in not more than 200 words can be sent to amritsardesk@tribunemail.comby Thursday (May 26)
+Suggestions in not more than 200 words can be sent to jalandhardesk@tribunemail.com by Thursday (May 26)

 Tribune Shorts